 To ensure we can meet the needs of all LifeNet clients who enroll in this new program, we’ve developed specific eligibility criteria to guide us, including:

-- Geography: adult lives within an hour's drive of ASRC's Wallingford headquarters, with exact service area to be determined based on demand.
-(If you live further away, please complete the form below anyway so we can assess demand for future expansion.)
+- Geography: adult lives in Connecticut between and including Greater Hartford and Greater New Haven, with exact service area to be determined based on demand.
+(If you live outside these areas, please complete the form below anyway so we can assess demand for future expansion.)

 - Diagnosis: Asperger's or similar autism spectrum profile is the primary condition

 - Co-occurring conditions (e.g. significant mental health needs): will be reviewed on a case-by-case basis, but is/are not the primary diagnosis/es

 - Client/family resources to fund program: see tiers and fees immediately below

 What are the different tiers of LifeNet service, and how much do they cost?